Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 • Weakness and fatigue

-If stage 4 lung cancer has spread into the abdomen, patients may also experience jaundice (yellowing of the eyes and skin), bloating, nausea or digestive issues.
+If stage 4 lung cancer has spread to the abdomen, it may cause jaundice (yellowing of the eyes and skin), bloating, nausea or digestive issues.

 Every patient is different when it comes to cancer progression and diagnosis.
 Speaking with a specialist about potential risk factors is the best way to determine when to start lung cancer screenings.